What is the difference between on-page and off-page SEO?

 At the heart of successful on-page SEO lies a deep understanding of keywords–the terms and phrases people use when searching for information online.
 Thorough keyword research is not just about finding popular words; it's about uncovering the specific language your target audience uses at different stages of their buying journey.
 By identifying and strategically incorporating these keywords into your website content and structure, you make it easier for search engines to understand what your pages are about and match them with relevant user queries.

-Consider this: studies indicate that businesses employing a well-defined keyword strategy experience a 107% increase in organic traffic compared to those who don't.
+Consider this: studies indicate that businesses with a well-defined keyword strategy experience a 107% increase in organic traffic compared to those without one.

-Keywords aren't one-size-fits-all; it's important to understand how to use both short-tail and long-tail keywords.
+Keywords aren't one-size-fits-all; it's essential to understand how to use both short-tail and long-tail keywords.

 -

 Short-tail keywords are typically broad and highly competitive (e.g., "coffee maker").
-While they boast high search volume, the intent behind them can be varied.
+While they boast high search volume, their intent can vary.
 Someone searching for "coffee maker" might be looking to buy, find recipes, or learn about different types.

 -